dani888/Crud-climber-app/README.md

 - A User must register and login in order to check our the climbing classes in detail and get access to the scheduler and other cool functionality
 - An authenticated user will have the full Crud functionality (Create | Read data | Update | Delete)<br>
-- This application is mobile friendly! https://crudclimber.herokuapp.com/
+- This application is mobile friendly! <br>
+https://crudclimber.herokuapp.com/

 ## Future Enhancements